-The School as part of the Faculty of Science and Engineering is committed to giving young people the opportunity to experience STEM subjects in a Univeristy environment.
-Researchers, academic staff and students deliver a wide range of hands-on and interactive STEM activities.
-We offer STEM days for Y6, Y9 and Y12/13.
+The School and the Faculty of Science and Engineering is committed to giving young people the opportunity to experience STEM subjects in a Univeristy environment.
+Researchers, academic staff and students deliver a wide range of hands-on and interactive STEM activities for various ages:

-Programming lego robots - Visit our central teaching labs on campus to learn about how to program autonomous robots to solve tasks such as line following and obstacle avoidance.
+- Programming robots - Visit our central teaching labs on campus to learn about how to program autonomous robots to solve tasks such as obstacle avoidance.

 For years 12 - 13: